 The keywords are energy and enthusiasm.
 When you bring those two in anything you do, it transforms into a magical experience.

 Another upside is the community and the tribe that you build along the way.
-I’ve discovered so many good, talented, and inspiring people on social media.
+I’ve discovered many good, talented, and inspiring people on social media.
 There’s so much learning from merely observing, interacting, meeting, and even collaborating with them.

 Social media has thrown open the doors to diverse career opportunities for me.
 It happened when I was having fun on it and using it effectively.

 I’ve been approached for blogging and social media workshops for children and adults.
 I’ve been asked to speak on the craft of writing.
-I’ve been approached for interviews to inspire and motivate other writers, bloggers, and digital creators.
+I’ve been contacted for interviews to inspire and motivate other writers, bloggers, and digital creators.
 I’ve even had a fruitful long-term work opportunity from a random WhatsApp group conversation with a stranger.
 All this while I wasn’t actively looking for work.

 Make social media work for you, and have fun while doing so.

-Social Media: Is It The Beauty or The Beast?
+Social Media: Is It The Beauty Or The Beast?

 My final thoughts would be to have an open mind about social media.
-Accept and understand it for what it is.

 If social media is not for you, that’s perfectly fine too.
 In fact, I secretly envy anyone who’s not on social media and living a quiet life.